as-ideas/oil/README.md

 #### Advanced Usage

-npm run build:release creates an app version that loads its parts from oil.axelspringer.com/release/*.min.js
+``npm run build:release`` creates an app version that loads its parts from oil.axelspringer.com/release/*.min.js

+The releases are build with a bash script via ``./release.sh``.

 This should be used in production.